devGod1994/brickellpaymentgateway-plugin/README.txt

 * Fix: Race condition that may cause a client to miss the success page on iFrame payments.

 = 5.1.1 =
-* Fix: Add fallback in WC_PensoPay_Subscription::process_recurring_response to save transaction ID in case WC_Order::payment_complete fails to do so.
+* Fix: Add fallback in WC_BrickellPay_Subscription::process_recurring_response to save transaction ID in case WC_Order::payment_complete fails to do so.
 * Fix: Add "needs payment" check on authorized subscription callbacks before creating a recurring payment.
 * Tested up to WC 3.6.5